The World Power Systems Fraud

 On May 30, 1979, Hunt and his wife were arrested in Honolulu, Hawaii.
 They were returned to Arizona where he pleaded guilty to two counts of mail fraud on September 17, 1979, facing 10 years in prison and a $2000 fine.
 His wife, Dinah Lee Hunt, pleaded guilty to one count of fraud.

-- Craig once wrote that they had been “good friends at one time.”
-Craig later successfully sued Hunt to get back an ASR-33 teletype that he had “rather craftily obtained.” ↩
+John Craig once wrote that he and Hunt had been “good friends at one time.”
+Craig later successfully sued Hunt to get back an ASR-33 teletype that he had “rather craftily obtained.” ↩︎